rulewis/journey-optimizer.en/help/using/configuration/ip-pools.md

 1. Save your changes.

+>[!NOTE]
+>
+>The IP pool name is not editable.
+If you want to modify it, you need to delete the IP pool and create another one with the name of your choice.

 The update is effective immediately or asynchronously, depending on the IP pool being associated to a [message preset](message-presets.md) or not:

 * If the IP pool is **not** selected in a message preset, the update is instantaneous (**[!UICONTROL Success]** status).